SoftBank Group's $108 bln Vision Fund 2 draws in Microsoft, Apple

 By Sam Nussey

-TOKYO, July 26 (Reuters) - SoftBank Group Corp announced on Friday a second Vision Fund aimed at investing in technology firms, saying it has secured memoranda of understanding (MOU) for about $108 billion from companies including Microsoft Corp .
+TOKYO, July 26 (Reuters) - SoftBank Group Corp announced on Friday a second Vision Fund aimed at investing in technology firms, saying it has secured pledges totalling about $108 billion from companies including Microsoft Corp .

 The Japanese conglomerate itself plans to invest $38 billion in the fund, it said in a statement.
 Others set to join include Apple Inc and Taiwan'sHon Hai Precision Industry Co Ltd (Foxconn) - both investors in the first fund.